talkjs/tutorials/how-to-add-chat-to-a-blazor-app-with-talkjs/how-to-add-chat-to-a-blazor-app-with-talkjs.md

 # Create User instances

 Still under `Home.razor`, we are going to create instances of the User class defined above.
 After that, we are going to assign them to properties of the User type.
+These instances are hard-coded and we are assigning relevant user values to the
+`Id`, `Name`, `Email`, `PhotoUrl` and `Welcome message` properties of users.
+Normally in a real application, these values would be assigned using data coming from a database.

 First, override the `OnInitializedAsync` Blazor component lifecycle method and define the relevant code to create user instances inside the method.
 The example code is shown below.